Vyral/base-template/_posts/2019-07-08-an-enlightening-discussion-with-consumer-rights-attorney-josh-denbeaux.md

 {% include youtube.html %}

 Today I’m excited to be joined by Josh Denbeaux, a consumer rights attorney, to talk about some solutions to financially stressful situations for homeowners.
-He represents people in financial trouble, and that includes people who own houses and don’t know what to do about it.&nbsp;
+He represents people in financial trouble, and that includes people who own houses and don’t know what to do about it.&nbsp;&nbsp;

 **Here’s an outline of our conversation, with timestamps so that you can skip ahead to the section(s) that interest you the most:**